 Harper showed positive signs of recovery during her diagnosis, and after completing her radiation, we were told that we were eligible to go onto a promising drug trial.
 One which Harper would be the first in Australia to trial.
 We again prepared for the drug trial and commenced the trial the moment it was available.
 There were several side effects that we had to monitor closely.
 We were hopeful that because of the success of Harper’s surgery, in particular, how much of the tumour was removed (DIPG tumours are very difficult to get to without the risk of causing other threatening effects) and the trial showed promise to the receptors we knew of from a study Harper had been on.
 However, with promise, there was always the fear of the tumour growing back.
 We had been told that when DIPG tumours grow back, they grow back faster and more aggressive than before.

-When Harper became sick again by showing signs of her initial symptom of vomiting, we made our way back to the hospital, where further scans showed that Harper’s tumour had grown back.
-Something we had feared every day since Harper’s initial surgery.
+When Harper became sick again by showing signs of her initial symptoms, we made our way back to the hospital, where further scans showed that Harper’s tumour had grown back.
+Something we had feared every day since Harper’s initial diagnosis.
 We prepared for yet another surgery, and we went into this final surgery with hope but crippled with fear.
-Our surgeons face said it all the moment we saw her post-surgery, and we were instantly introduced to a palliative care team.
+Our surgeons face said it all the moment we saw her post-surgery, and we were introduced to a palliative care team.

 We reached out to medical minds across the world during our journey to ensure there was nothing we might be missing.
 It was clear there was not anything anywhere that could assist this terrible disease.
 We had been told that when these tumours grow back, they grow back quicker and more aggressive than before.